 When teamed with yerba mate and damiana, guarana managed to suppress appetite in obese women.
 In other words, their hunger pangs and desire to eat reduced, leading to weight loss (1).

 Guarana has also been found to control the expression of genes that are involved in fat accumulation.
 It downregulates the expression of pro-adipogenic genes while promoting the expression of anti-adipogenic genes (2).
+Anecdotal evidence suggests that this fruit may also boost metabolism due to its caffeine content, which can aid weight management.

 Hence, it can be used to stimulate healthy weight loss in obese individuals and treat eating disorders.